Paulo Jr.

-Paulo Xisto Pinto Júnior (born 30 April 1969) is a Brazilian musician best known as the bassist for heavy metal band Sepultura.
+Paulo Xisto Pinto Júnior is a Brazilian musician best known as the bassist for heavy metal band Sepultura.
 He joined Sepultura after Roberto Raffan left the band in 1984, becoming Sepultura's second bassist.
 Although no original members are left in Sepultura, Pinto is the longest remaining member of Sepultura despite never performing on any album until Chaos A.D.
 (1993).